 default.popUpEditor.allowOverlap=true

-The result will be that pencil icons will appear also for editor rows in popup editor area.
-Clicking the pencil icon will simulate next level and back button will appear on top.
-There are a big topic on how to operate wizards and popup windows created by ZK.
-This topic is for the next part.
-To sum up, in this article I explained the very basics of Cockpit Framework, perspectives, areas and their components, their architecture and customization approach.
+To sum up, in this article I explained the very basics of Cockpit Framework: perspectives, areas and their components, their architecture, and the customization approach.
 This is just the tip of the iceberg.
 I’ll come back soon with other topics about Cockpit Framework and expert customization.
 Stay tuned!

 © Rauf Aliev, November 2016